 John A. Merritt was a highly successful football coach, known for his achievements at Tennessee State University (TSU) in Tennessee.
 He was born on January 26, 1926, in Falmouth, Kentucky, to Bradley Merritt, a stonemason, and his wife, Grace.
 After completing grade school, Merritt moved to Louisville to live with an aunt in order to attend Central High School, where he played football.

-After graduating from high school, Merritt joined the U.S. Navy after graduation.
-When he returned from military service, Merritt earned a football scholarship to Kentucky State College.
-In 1947 he married Maxine Owens, and they had a daughter, Bonita (Bonnie) Merritt Traughber.
-After receiving his college degree, Merritt entered graduate school in 1950.
-He coached football at Versailles High School and Jackson State University before coming to Tennessee State University.
+After graduating from high school, Merritt joined the U.S. Navy.
+Following his military service, he received a football scholarship to Kentucky State College.
+In 1947, he married Maxine Owens, and they had a daughter named Bonita (Bonnie) Merritt Traughber.
+After earning his college degree, Merritt pursued graduate studies in 1950.
+He began his coaching career at Versailles High School and later coached at Jackson State University before joining Tennessee State University.

 Throughout his coaching tenure, Merritt had numerous notable players who went on to distinguish themselves in the NFL.
 Six of his players participated in the Super Bowl, and many of his assistants, head coaches, and athletic directors also had connections to his coaching staff.